 As AI advanced in the tech industry, it was also integrated with these little microscopic wonders—for better or for worse.

 It’s a bit hard to describe, but essentially a translucent smart sub-microscopic amoeba-like array that surrounded a person.
 You couldn’t really see them but an occasional glimmer out of the corner of your eye.
-Occasionally, you could see it deflect things; like rain, snow, or even the occasional bird dropping.
-It would solidify and deflect many things, rocks, fists, even bullets.
+Sometimes, you could see it deflect things; like rain or snow, but it would solidify and deflect many things including rocks, fists, and yes — even bullets.